 punch create a punched effect around the alpha mask.

 H flips all image layers horizontally.

 Save Image save the layered image

-GIF Anim creates a GIF animation file.
+Save GIF creates a GIF animation file.
 Requires all layers to be the same size; individual layer modes and settings are not relevant here.

 Instead, the layered image is used as a collector and ordering tool for the frames of the animation.
 When generating a GIF animation, you will be prompted for the inter-frame delay time in milliseconds, a choice of dithering the colors or not, and if you want the animation to pong (bounce back and forth) when the loop count is zero.
 The master image is not included in the generated animation.

 You can use the Color Reduction operator to select optimum colors for each frame; if you do not do this, the GIF colors will be selected for you, but they may not be quite as well chosen.